dscrobonia/wikiracer/README.md

 Requests can be made to the /race end point.
 Parameters include:
 - start (required) : the title of the Wikipedia article to start from
 - end (required) : the title of the Wikipedia article to end on
-- timeout (optional) : time in seconds before giving up on the search (60 seconds by default)
+- timeout (optional) : the time in seconds before giving up on the search (60 seconds by default)
+- threads (optional) : the number of start threads to run (max 9)

 Example Requests:
 ```